Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Minority individuals who have been denied many important services are now facing serious accident risks,” said Jie Zhang, a computer scientist at King’s College London and a member of the research team.

-Specifically, the report noted that the system was 19.67% more likely to detect adults than children, and 7.52% less likely to detect people with darker skin tones.
+Specifically, the report noted that the system was 19.67% more likely to detect adults than children, and 7.52% less likely to detect those with darker skin tones.

 “Overall, this research sheds light on the fairness issues facing current pedestrian detection systems, highlighting the importance of addressing age- and skin-related biases,” the team wrote in their paper.
 “The insights gained could pave the way for more fair and unbiased autonomous driving systems in the future.”

-According to members of the research team, their report did not use the exact software that companies like Tesla install in their cars, as this is a trade secret, instead, the research relied on similar open-source AIs used by businesses.
+According to members of the research team, their report did not use the exact software that companies like Tesla install in their cars, as this is a trade secret, instead the research was based on similar open-source AIs used by businesses.

 “It is essential that policymakers enact laws and regulations that protect the rights of all individuals and appropriately address these concerns,” the team urged lawmakers to regulate self-driving car software to prevent bias in their detection systems.